 The graphics window shows objects in one of five geocentric Cartesian coordinates described

-vector along the magnetic dipole axis by D (positive northward).
+D denotes the unit vector along the magnetic dipole axis (positive northward).

 - GEI: Geocentric Equatorial Inertial

-- X-axis pointing toward the first point of Aries (the position of Sun at vernal equinox).
+- X-axis points toward the first point of Aries (the position of Sun at vernal equinox).